All Episodes

 He just thought it was great.

-I know this celebrity kind of guy here.
+He says, oh, I know this celebrity kind of guy here.

-People wrote songs about what happened to you.
+You know, people wrote songs about what happened to you.

 Oh, I know.

-He had a compact disc called The Ballad of Mel's Hole.
+My nephew just showed me the other day, he had a compact disc called The Ballad of Mels Hole.

-A lot of incredible people told me they had drinks named after all of this.
+People told me they had drinks named after all of this.

-Mel's Hole drinks?
+Mels Hole drinks?

-It was quite a remarkable phenomenon out there.
+And I mean, it was quite a remarkable phenomenon out there.

 It was really amazing.

-Well, you know, have you tried, this is a key question, have you tried to go back to the hole?
+Well, you know, have you tried, this is a key question, have you tried to go back to the hole or the property where the hole is?

-Right now I'm keeping some of my cards close to the vest because I'd like to put the Some of the screws on my former wife there to see that, hey, let her know, and I hope she's listening, that, hey, you know what happened to me?
+I can't say as I claim you really right now I'm keeping some of my cards close to the vest because I'd like to put some of the screws on my former wife there to see that, hey, Let her know, and I hope she's listening.

 Can happen to you?